 Size: 21 lbs

-We are no longer accepting applications for Jackson.
+We are no longer accepting applications for Henry.
 Please look at our other dogs available for adoption.